dubsquared/devopsblog/source/_posts/2013-04-09-announcing-the-objective-c-mailgun-sdk.markdown

 **NOTE**: If a user is not subscribed to a mailing list this method will call the failure block with a 404 error.
 This is normal and should be handled appropriately.

 I hope this brief introduction to the new Mailgun SDK gets you as excited as I am to add Mailgun features to your next OS X or iOS project.
 Feel free to fork the project and contribute or file any issues you find on our [Github page](https://github.com/rackerlabs/objc-mailgun).

+_Jay Baird is an iOS developer at Rackspace's San Francisco office working on mobile products and services.
+His first computer was an Apple II and since then he knew most of his adult life would be consumed by technology.
+His favorite Steve Jobs-ism is that the Macintosh is "insanely great."
+Jay also holds a commercial pilot license and is studying to be a flight instructor.
+You can follow Jay on Twitter at [@skatterbean](https://twitter.com/skatterbean)._